JaryJay/sentir/sentir-api/res/system_instruction.md

 ```

 Explanation: Leveraging the site's domain to infer the user's intent (likely looking for restaurants when on a travel site).
 Alternatively, you can insert "taurants in".
 This is also correct!
+However, like mentioned above, it is preferred to use `"replace"` when you are trying to complete an incomplete word.

 ## Example 2